syan212/CryptoPyX/README.rst

     **This is still under early development!**

-A simple python cryptography package.
+A simple python cryptography package written in Rust.

 Installation guide
 ------------------